baderabdallah/robot_mapping_warehouses/README.md

 - If no DISPLAY is available, the plot auto-switches to the WebAgg backend and serves the figure over HTTP (default port 8988).
 VS Code typically auto-forwards this port; check the Ports panel if needed.
 - If prompted to install packages at runtime, the script may add tornado to enable WebAgg.
+- The WebAgg page is optimized to fill the browser with the plot (axes hidden, equal aspect preserved).
+Use the browser controls above to tweak playback and size.

 Linux GUI (optional)